 Homemade, air-popped popcorn comes with lots of nutritional value and is super-healthy for your body.
 Some of its benefits include:

-- Fiber: Popcorn is a whole grain and provides expectant mothers with essential fiber.
+• Fiber: Popcorn is a whole grain that gives expectant mothers essential fiber.
 Fiber helps to regulate digestion and can also help to prevent constipation, a common issue during pregnancy.
 It’s also good for the heart.

 Are There Any Risks Associated With Eating Popcorn During Pregnancy?